Anshulpb02/Pizza-Sales-Dashboard/README.md

 - Step 1: Load data into Power BI Desktop, the dataset is a CSV file.
 - Step 2: Open the power query editor & in the view tab under the Data Preview section, and check the "column distribution", "column quality" & "column profile" options.
 - Step 3: Also since by default, the profile will be opened only for 1000 rows you need to select "column profiling based on entire dataset".
-- Step 4: It was observed that in none of the columns errors & different I were present except in the column named "Arrival Delay".
+- Step 4: It was observed that in some of the columns have errors.
 - Step 5: We use the Replacer command, Since the data contains various pizza sizes that are not standard pizza sizes thus to convert the different pizza sizes to standard pizza sizes we convert

         "M" to "Medium" = Table.ReplaceValue(dbo_pizza_sales,"M","Medium",Replacer.ReplaceText,{"pizza_size"})